Attention Overload: Introduction

-Econometric methods based on revealed preference theory are of crucial importance, and have a long tradition, in economics and many other social and behavioral sciences.
-See \citet{Matzkin_2007_Handbook,Matzkin_2013_ARE}, \citet{Molinari_2020_HandbookCh}, and references therein, for review of econometric methods for partial elicitation of preferences based on revealed preference theory.
-There is only a handful of recent studies bridging behavioral decision theory and econometric methods by connecting discrete choice and limited consideration.
-Contributions to this new research area include \citet{Abaluck_Adams_2021}, \citet{Barseghyan-Coughlin-Molinari-Teitelbaum_2021_ECMA}, \citet{Barseghyan-Molinari-Thirkettle_2021_AER}, \citet{Cattaneo-Ma-Masatlioglu-Suleymanov_2020_JPE}, and \citet{Dardanoni-Manzini-Mariotti-Tyson_2020_ECMA}, among others.
-Each of these papers imposes different identification assumptions on the random consideration and the preference, producing different levels of identification of preference and consideration sets.
-See Section \ref{section:Related Literature} for more details.
-Our paper contributes to this emerging literature by providing new results on the identification of and inference on the preference ordering and the underlying attention frequency when decisions makers only pay attention to a subset of possibly too many alternatives at random.
+Econometric methods based on revealed preference theory have a long tradition in economics and many other social and behavioral sciences.
+See \citet*{Matzkin_2007_Handbook,Matzkin_2013_ARE}, \citet*{Molinari_2020_HandbookCh}, and references therein.
+There is only a handful of recent studies bridging decision theory and econometric methods by connecting discrete choice and limited consideration.
+Contributions to this new research area include \citet*{Abaluck_Adams_2021}, \citet*{Barseghyan-Coughlin-Molinari-Teitelbaum_2021_ECMA}, \citet*{Barseghyan-Molinari-Thirkettle_2021_AER}, \citet*{Cattaneo-Ma-Masatlioglu-Suleymanov_2020_JPE}, and \citet*{Dardanoni-Manzini-Mariotti-Tyson_2020_ECMA}, among others.
+Each of these papers imposes different (parametric) identification assumptions on the random consideration and the preferences, producing different levels of identification of preference orderings and consideration set rules.
+We contribute to this emerging literature with new nonparametric results on the identification of and inference for the preference and attention frequencies when decision makers only pay attention to a subset of possibly too many alternatives at random.